 Disclaimer: This article focuses on solving a specific feline aggression type which is known as play aggression in cats.
 This is often confused with offensive or defensive aggression due to fear and territorial issues.
 You can learn more about the causes of human-directed aggression in cats, but we advise you to consult a professional animal behaviorist and or your veterinarian when dealing with cat aggression.

-Why do cats bite when playing?
+Why do cats bite when they play?

-You’ve probably noticed that when you use a toy or scratch your fingers under a sheet, a cat is aroused by this almost immediately.
+You’ve probably noticed that when you use a toy or scratch your fingers under a sheet, your cat is aroused by this almost immediately.
 We mentioned before that prey instinct is almost uncontrollable for the cat.
-Your cat sees a moving object; no time to identify whether it’s a mouse or something else – your cat jumps right on it.
+Your cat sees a moving object; no time to identify whether it’s a mouse or something else your cat jumps right on it.

 How to stop a cat from biting during play

 Do not punish your cat for being aggressive!
 Why?